Watchful-Org/iOSRTCApp/codenotes.md

 becomes in the updated AppRTC: newParams.offerOptions = parseJSON(serverParams.offer_options);
 this is then referenced in apprtc.debug.js

-More observersations re TURN issue:
-I don’t think that the issue is actually with the code relating to turn itself but due to permissions.
-iOSRTCApp can successfully connect to and make calls to AppRTC running on the public demo server on the web (https://apprt.tc) using iOS or Android native using WiFi, but neither one can make a call using 4G (they both yield the same error about no TURN server).

 #AppRTC parameters (with clickable links available at: https://apprtc.appspot.com/params.html)